you-loan/LaraVueFy/TUTORIAL.md

 ## Structuring our application in parts

-Our components share the application strucure and if we want to have some functionalities into the structure parts and/or keep the application file small and mainenable we need to refactor our application file in order to decompose it in several parts For example in our application we can have an header containing the menu and our logo, a footer with the copyright and our social links and so on.
+Our components share the application strucure and if we want to have some functionalities into the structure parts and/or keep the application's files small and mainenable we need to refactor our application's file in order to separate it in several parts.
+For example in our application we can have an header containing the menu and our logo, a footer with the copyright and our social links and so on.

 For semplicity reasons we'll have just an header and a footer.
-Create a new folder called layout under `resources/js/components` folder.
+Create a new folder called "layout" under `resources/js/components` folder.
 Into this one create a `AppHeader.vue` file

 	<template>
 	    <div>